 too big too fast.
 We need to provide tools and solutions in sync with the local situation and needs.

-Building on top of value analysis (VA) tools developed in INCREASE and STORY projects, and business model (BM) analysis tool in NOBEL GRID, C-BMVA will combine these two tools and add the EnC module.
+Building on top of value analysis (VA) tools developed in INCREASE and STORY projects, and business model (BM) analysis tool in NOBEL GRID, Value tool will combine these two tools and add the EnC module.

 The EnC module will be developed as a decision support tool for consumers or communities that want to start, join the energy community or just add additional flexible units to EnC (add new PV, batteries, EV charging, CHP).
 It will also allow them to explore different business models and their profitability.

-COMPILE EnC Cockpit (C-ECC)– A toolset that will help actors that aim to operate, control and manage a microgrid in a way to improve its flexibility, stability and security.
-This tool comes in two versions, the ETRA C-ECC and Petrol C-ECC, with both versions tailored to an EnC operation.
+A toolset that will help actors that aim to operate, control and manage a microgrid in a way to improve its flexibility, stability and security.
+This tool comes in two versions, the ETRA GridRule and Petrol GridRule, with both versions tailored to an EnC operation.

 New functionalities specific for EnC will be added and tested by ETRA in COMPILE pilot sites Crevillent and Križevci, with different sets of functionalities.